The Legend of Zelda Tears of the Kingdom: Best pre-order deals

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The Legend of Zelda Tears of the Kingdom: UK pre-order deals on collector’s edition, Amiibo and more
+Where to pre-order The Legend of Zelda Tears of the Kingdom collector’s edition in the UK

-We are months away from the release date and the art book has already been leaked
+Amazon is also selling the Link Amiibo ahead of the game’s release date

 It’s been years since The Legend of Zelda: Tears of the Kingdom was first announced.
 Nintendo initially teased the game all the way back in 2019 at E3, but despairing Link fans don’t have long left to wait now, as the release date nears.